fusion5/x86-64-linux-cpu-trap-flag/README.md

 ```

 Under 64 bit Linux, the handler can be installed in C using the library
-functions for signals to catch SIGTRAP (`signal.h`).
+functions for signals (`signal.h`) to catch SIGTRAP.
-The operating system manages the signal handlers of multiple processes.
-Hence, we
+The operating system manages signal handlers for multiple processes, therefore
-need to interact with Linux in order to handle TRAP signals within
+Linux system interaction is needed to handle TRAP signals within
 the current process.
 This is achieved by means of the `sigaction` system call [3]:

 ```c